TuxVinyards/qqX/README.md

 You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  Also note the file should already have execution permissions set.
 If not, use the right click file properties dialog to set them.

-If you have downloaded both named files from the release tab, you can check the download by opening a terminal in the release's download folder & typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".
+If you have downloaded both named files from the release tab, you can check the download by opening a terminal in the release's download folder and typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".

 All folders can be easily moved around, but make sure that they have their .conf file next to them.

 Multiple folders can help organise your distros.
 You can edit which VMs to show first in the general settings.

 Please report any unnoticed errors.
 Also any difficulties you may have encountered.
-By using this software you become a valued member of the community & can help make this software better for others.
+By using this software you become a valued member of the community and can help make this software better for others.

 ## Release notes